Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_2.md

 \end{aligned}
 $

-We need $22$ matchsticks for making a row of 7 squares.
+She need $22$ matchsticks for making a row of 7 squares.

 </div>
 </div>